 Try this easy Thai noodle recipe made with fresh herbs.
 It's quick and simple to make, and super-tasty!
 Good both for the vegetarian Thai food lover, or just add shrimp for those who like seafood.
 Excellent for both lunch and supper, you'll want to make this noodle recipe part of your everyday Thai food menu.

-- 7-8 ounces wheat or egg noodles (fresh or dried "instant" type)
+- 7 to 8 ounces wheat or egg noodles (fresh or dried "instant" type)

-- 8-12 medium or large tiger prawns (OR 1 cup medium-firm tofu, cubed and tossed with 1 tablespoon soy sauce)
+- 8 to 12 medium or large tiger prawns (OR 1 cup medium-firm tofu, cubed and tossed with 1 tablespoon soy sauce)

 - 1 egg (omit if vegan)

-- 2-3 tablespoons white wine (or white cooking wine or sherry) OR substitute chicken or vegetable broth
+- 2 to 3 tablespoons white wine (or white cooking wine or sherry) OR substitute chicken or vegetable broth

 - For the Spice Paste: